pa7x1/ethereum-merge-gas/README.md

 ![](./static/images/PoS_BlockTime_Histogram.png)

-Close to 99% of the blocks during the first 10 days were produced in exactly 12 seconds, the other 1% amount for 1 miss 2 consecutive misses.
+Close to 99% of the blocks during the first 10 days were produced in exactly 12 seconds, the other 1% amount for 1 miss or 2 consecutive misses.
 That's a very consistent block production rate.
-We should expect the effect described above to be negligible in PoS when the network operates at such a high rate of participation as we have observed.
+We should expect the effect described above to be negligible in Proof of Stake when the network operates at such a high rate of participation as we have observed.

 ## Measuring the Impact of Delayed Blocks in Gas Fees

 We have a simple target in mind; measure the relation, if any, a change in blocktimes over certain period of time has with changes in gas prices.
-We should expect a positive correlation between the change in block times and the change in gas prices.
+We should expect a positive correlation between the change in block times and the change in gas prices, if the hypothesis laid above is correct.

-To calculate the change in block times we can take a simple moving moving average of blocktimes (i.e. the average blocktime over the last n periods) and calculate its rate of change.
-The rate of change can be estimated by a difference between the data itself and a longer term exponential moving average.
+To calculate the change in block times we can take a simple moving average of blocktimes (i.e. the average blocktime over the last n periods) and calculate its rate of change.
+We calculate the average to smooth out the effect over a few minutes.
+It's less likely to have noticeable impact by a single slighlty delayed block but if over the span of 5 minutes we have a significant delay or speed-up in blocks we should notice it with an increase (resp. decrease) in gas prices.
+The rate of change can be estimated by taking the difference between the data itself and a longer term exponential moving average.
 The longer term exponential moving average reacts slower to changes, so if average blocktime is trending up the difference will become positive, if blocktimes are trending down it will become negative.